Things to Think About BEFORE Switching to VoIP... VoIP Research Tech Bulletin

 As with any VoIP solution the calls won't all sound wonderful since the voice packets are traveling over the public Internet.
 Even on an intercom call from one desk to the next.

-A Hosted PBX can be a reasonable solution if you make sure there's enough bandwidth for the calls on the Internet connections (and local network) that have a VoIP phone working off of that Hosted PBX...
+A Hosted PBX can be a reasonable solution if you make sure there's enough bandwidth for the calls on the Internet connections (and local network) that have a VoIP phone working from that Hosted PBX...
 Which is the real secret of making VoIP calls sound good in general.

 Keep in mind that all companies advertising a Hosted PBX aren't alike.
 Some will be operating out of a garage or bedroom.
 Most will be trying to provide good service and support so they can grow their business.